ieee-vgtc/ieeevis.org/year/2018/info/registration/travel-information.md

 ## <a name='hotel'></a>Travel Directions Hotel
 The following are available options for getting to the Estrel Berlin hotel, directly adjacent to the Estrel Berlin Convention center where VIS will be hosted this year.
 The Estrel Berlin Convention Center is located 13 kilometers from Berlin Schönefeld Airport and about 21 kilometers from Airport Tegel.
-Guests flying to Berlin have multiple transportation options, including taxis, buses or the metro, called S-Bahn, with stops located right in front of the hotel.
+Guests flying to Berlin have multiple transportation options, including taxis, buses or the metro, called S-Bahn, with stops located right in front of the hotel.<br/>
 The Estrel Berlin is located at: Sonnenallee 225, 12057 Berlin, Germany<br/>
 Phone: +49 30 6831 0

 ## <a name='airport'></a>Airport transfer
 <a name='airport-tegel'></a>**Berlin Tegel Airport (TXL)**
 Public transport: Take the X9 bus line from the airport to bus stop “Jungfernheide”.
-Then transfer to the S42 S-Bahn commuter train line (Ringbahn) until you reach the stop “Sonnenallee”.
+Then transfer to the S42 S-Bahn commuter train line (Ringbahn) until you reach the stop “Sonnenallee”. <br/>
 Ticket AB, price 2.80 euros, travel time roughly 45 minutes. <br/>
 Taxi drive: price about 40 euros, travel time roughly 30 minutes.

 <a name='airport-schoenefeld'></a>**Berlin Schönefeld Airport (SXF)**
-Public transport: Take the 171 bus line until you reach the bus stop “Sonnenallee”.
+Public transport: Take the 171 bus line until you reach the bus stop “Sonnenallee”. <br/>
 Ticket ABC, price 3.40 euros, travel time roughly 50 minutes. <br/>
 Taxi drive: price about 35 euros, travel time roughly 15 minutes.